puppetlabs/puppetdb/documentation/api/query/v4/query.markdown

 > *Note*: this feature is experimental and may be altered or removed
 > in a future release, and while it is expected to be safe to enable
-> it for queries that fall within the constraints described below,
-> some caution is still advisable.
-If something were to go wrong,
+> it, and it is now enabled by default, some caution is still
+> advisable.
+If something were to go wrong, the result set returned
-> the result set returned by the query might be incorrect.
+> by the query might be incorrect.
+See below for one way to
+> double-check the results if you suspect something might be amiss.

 PuppetDB has an experimental query optimizer that may be able to substantially decrease the cost (and correspondingly decrease the